baduk33/loan-Detection-Analysis/visuals/readme.md

 This folder contains all the key data visualizations from the loan approval project.

 The plots were created using **Matplotlib** and **Seaborn**, showing:
-- Gender vs. Approval Rate
+- Loan Status by Gender

 - Credit Score distribution
 - Loan Amount patterns
 - Correlations between features